About Me

 Featured Work

-Courtney Marchesi Art has been sold in coastal galleries in Newport, Oregon.
-Works have been featured in several businesses over the years during the Corvallis Arts Walk.
+Courtney Marchesi Art has been sold in Oregon coastal galleries of Newport and Florence.
+Works have also been featured in several businesses over the years during the Corvallis Arts Walk, as well as public mural art in and around the Corvallis area.
 Other featured artist showcases in the Willamette Valley have included Oakshire Brewing Company and Ninkasi Brewing, both in Eugene.